Yunagiri/Yunagiri/README.md

 # 💬 About me 💬

 Hi!
 My name is Viet Phuong DINH, graduate engineering student at the french university UTT.

-I am specialized in Systems, Networking and Telecommunications and am heavily interested in the idea of bringing intelligence to the edge: Robots, autonomous decision makings, electronics and communication between sensors.. all these notions speak to me.
+I am specialized in Systems, Networking and Telecommunications and am heavily interested in the idea of bringing intelligence to the edge: Robots, autonomous decision makings, electronics and communication between sensors... all these notions speak to me.

 I am a senior member of the club of Robotics of my university, and am currently interning at Consignity, a start-up company specialized in industrial IoT solutions.

 # ⚡ What do I speak ⚡